-- the Group's audited consolidated annual report for the financial year ended 31 December 2021 (Please see Section 17 "Schedule 1" of this Prospectus); - the Group's audited consolidate annual report for the financial year ended on 31 December 2020 (Please see Section 17 "Schedule 1" of this Prospectus); - 3) the Group's audited consolidated annual report for the financial year ended on 31 December 2019 (Please see Section 17 "Schedule 1" of this Prospectus); - 4) the Group's unreviewed consolidated interim financial statements for the 6-month period which ended on 30 June 2022 (Please see Section 0 "Schedule 2" of this Prospectus); - 5) the Group's reviewed consolidated interim financial statements for the 6-month period which ended on 30 June 2021 (Please see Section 19 "Schedule 3" of this Prospectus); - 6) the Company's Articles of Association.
+- 1) the Group's audited consolidated annual report for the financial year ended 31 December 2022 (Please see "Schedule 1" of this Prospectus); - the Group's audited consolidate annual report for the financial year ended on 31 December 2021 (Please see "Schedule 1" of this Prospectus); - 3) the Group's audited consolidated annual report for the financial year ended on 31 December 2020 (Please see "Schedule 1" of this Prospectus); - 4) the Group's unreviewed consolidated interim financial statements for the 3-month period which ended on 31 March 2023 (Please see "Schedule 2" of this Prospectus); - 5) the Group's unreviewed consolidated interim financial statements for the 3-month period which ended on 31 March 2022 (Please see "Schedule 2" of this Prospectus); - 6) the Company's Articles of Association.

-The Financial Statements have been audited or reviewed by an independent auditor "BDO ASSURANCE" SIA (please see Section 11.9 "The external auditor" of this Prospectus).
+The Financial Statements have been audited or reviewed by an independent auditor "KPMG Baltics SIA" for financial year which ended on 31 December 2022 and "BDO ASSURANCE" SIA for financial years which ended on 31 December 2021 and 31 December 2020 and (please see Section 11.9 "The external auditor" of this Prospectus).
 The Financial Statements incorporate by reference the information requested under sections 18.1.1, 18.1.3, 18.1.6, 18.2.1 and 18.3.1 of Schedule 1 to the Delegated Regulation.